openstack/governance/goals/selected/consistent-and-secure-rbac.rst

 engine.
 This allowed the community to develop rich APIs, across services, that operate on different layers of the infrastructure.
 For example, OpenStack has APIs that manage compute hosts, services, endpoints, domains, physical networks, and storage pools.
-All of these resources require knowledge of the underlying hardware of deployment architecture and usage within a given organization.
+All of these resources require knowledge about the underlying hardware, deployment architecture, and usage within a given organization.
 These APIs are clearly targeted at different users from APIs that expose resources, like instance, block storage devices, or virtual networks.

 The authorization strategy didn't age gracefully with the rest of OpenStack.
-This means we use the best available tools at the time to protect the API we were developing across OpenStack.
+This means we used the best available tools at the time to protect the API we were developing across OpenStack.

 This led to the following problems: